keepassxreboot/keepassxc/README.md

 ### Installation

-Right now KeePassXR does not have a precompiled executable or an installation package.<br/>
+Right now KeePassXC does not have a precompiled executable or an installation package.<br/>
 So you must install it from its source code.

 **More detailed instructions are available in the INSTALL file or at the [Wiki page](https://github.com/keepassxreboot/keepassx/wiki/Install-Instruction-from-Source).**

-First you must download the KeePassXR source code as ZIP file or with Git.
+First you must download the KeePassXC source code as ZIP file or with Git.

-Generally you can build and install KeePassXR with the following commands from a Terminal in the KeePassXR folder
+Generally you can build and install KeePassXC with the following commands from a Terminal in the KeePassXC folder
 ```
 mkdir build
 cd build